 However, Nuke's "colorspace" isn't a standard colourspace.

-As discussed in article Q100328: What is a Colourspace?, a colourspace is a set of parameters which define the colour capabilities of a particular device or stored in a digital file, generally outlined by a set of three colour primaries, a white point and transfer function(s).
+As discussed in the article Q100328: What is a Colourspace?, a colourspace is a set of parameters which define the colour capabilities of a particular device or stored in a digital file, generally outlined by a set of three colour primaries, a white point and transfer function(s).

 Nuke's internal color management does not define primaries, white point and transfer function(s), instead they are driven by a transfer function from one "colourspace" to another "colourspace".
 This works because of the Grassman's Law principle of additive colour mixture, more information about which can be found here:

 What this means is that the primaries don't matter for any of the operations Nuke does, provided they are consistent.
 Switching between "colorspaces" involves a linear operation with a matrix, which through a linear transfer function preserves the linearity required when modelling the accumulation or attenuation of light.